HL7/davinci-alerts/input/pagecontent/guidance.md

 See the Admit/Transfer/Discharge use case for an example of using MessageDefinition and GraphDefinition to define the Bundle.
 -->

 MessageBundles and GraphDefinition resource are alternative to using profiles to define the message bundles contents.
 However, at the time of this publication, the implementation community, reference implementations, and validation tooling does not fully support them.
+FHIR profiling is more mature mechanism and broadly supported by the implementation community, reference implementations, and validation tooling.
+However,there is no mechanism to enforce profiles in a message on a reverse link because “reverse links” cannot be traversed forward from the MessageHeader.
+It may also require more artifacts than using MessageDefintion/GraphDefinition.
 {:.stu-note}

 <!--